-Our comprehensive technology program includes laptops for every student, interactive whiteboards in every classroom, a Mac media lab, a digital design lab, digital pens for math and graphic design, and wireless access campus-wide.
+Our comprehensive technology program includes laptops for every student, interactive BenQ monitors and whiteboards in every classroom, a media lab, an innovation lab, digital pens for math and graphic design, and wireless access campus-wide.
 Students use OneDrive for file storage.

 Learning Management System

 Louisville's students, parents, and teachers use the best learning management system available that is designed specifically for small, private schools - Blackbaud's Education Management System.
 This gives Louisville students a great organizational advantage over students at larger schools.

 My Louisville, as we've named it, integrates lessons, assignments, grades, records, communication, and media in one place that is easy to use and compatible with everything from laptops to tablets to smartphones.
 Students use My Louisville to review lessons, participate in online discussions, upload assignments and connect to Google Apps for Education.

 Two-thirds of our textbooks are available as e-books, and this option is expanding annually; e-books are available for literature, mathematics, science, health, religion, and modern languages.
 French and Spanish books also include rich online supplemental materials for listening and speaking.

 The Lenovo Yoga laptops are touchscreen with Windows apps like Kno and other eReaders for textbooks and academic support.

 As publishers expand their development of online textbooks, students will benefit by having options to purchase online versions for use with their laptops and personal devices.